yfzzzyyls/nki-llama-nyu/README.md

 # NKI Llama

+Contestants, please note that we have updated the due date to March 10, anywhere on Earth.
+This is to allow for more time to address questions about benchmarking, which is both the purpose of the competition and core to the success metric.

 ## Getting Started

 This repository provides a package containing the PyTorch model of Llama 3.2 1B.
 This model **can be compiled with AWS Neuron SDK and run on** a **Trainium instance.** The main file in this package is `llama.py` which contains the model implementation in PyTorch.